 Only the headteacher has the power to exclude a child from school.
-The headteacher may exclude a child for one or more fixed periods, for up to 45 days in any one school year.
+The headteacher may suspend a child for one or more fixed periods, for up to 45 days in any one school year.
 In extreme and exceptional circumstances, the headteacher may exclude a child permanently.
-It is also possible for the headteacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+It is also possible for the headteacher to convert a fixed-term suspension into a permanent exclusion, if the circumstances warrant this.

-If the headteacher excludes a child, they inform the parents immediately, giving reasons for the exclusion.
+If the headteacher suspends a child, they inform the parents immediately, giving reasons for the suspension.
 At the same time, the headteacher makes it clear to the parents that they can, if they wish, appeal against the decision to the governing body.
 The school informs the parents how to make any such appeal.

-The headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The headteacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term suspensions beyond five days in any one term.

-The governing body itself cannot either exclude a child or extend the exclusion period made by the headteacher.
+The governing body itself cannot either suspend/exclude a child or extend the suspension period made by the headteacher.

-The governing body will form an appeals panel and will considers any exclusion appeals on behalf of the governors.
+The governing body will form an appeals panel and will consider any exclusion appeals on behalf of the governors.

 There are county support systems available for pupils requiring exclusion.
+See NCC School Exclusion Handbook.